IBM/IBM-Z-zOS/zOS-EzNoSLQ/EzNoSQL Documentation.md

              The program's memory may be exhausted.
 If unexpected, report the problem to z/OS support for help diagnosing the problem.
 ______________________________________________________________________________________________________________
 0081(X'51')  Buffer too small.
-A read request provided a too small buffer to hold the requested document.
-The
+A read or write request provided a too small buffer to hold the requested
-             required size is returned in the buffer size field provided on the API.
+             document.
+The required size is returned in the buffer size field provided on the API.

              Obtain the correct buffer size and redrive the request.
+For write requests the buffer would be the return buffer for auto-generated keys.
 _______________________________________________________________________________________________________________
 0082(X'52')  Request Parameter List (RPL) reuse error.
 Multiple requests to access the database are using the
              same RPL.
 This is an internal logic error in the system software.